 First of all, green energy is a type of renewable energy which means that it will never run out.
-Whether that is wind, solar, hydro or many of the other green energy sources, we know that there is an unlimited supply.
-Solar farms are becoming a common sign in the UK1 and even homeowners have the chance to make use of feed in energy tariffs (contributing energy generated at home from solar and the likes back to the grid).
+Whether that is wind, solar, hydro, or any of the other green energy sources, we know that there is an unlimited supply.
+Solar farms are becoming a common sign in the UK1 and even homeowners have the chance to make use of feed-in energy tariffs (contributing energy generated at home from solar and the likes back to the grid).

-Energy suppliers are now beginning to recognise the importance of making the switch to green energy.
-The push to increase electricity generation using a renewable energy supply is being further driven by huge government targets7.
+Energy suppliers are now beginning to recognize the importance of making the switch to green energy.
+The push to increase electricity generation using a renewable energy supply is being further driven by huge government targets5.
 In time, we will experience the phase-out of traditional energy sources and a reduction in the damage to the environment.

 There are little running costs and fewer requirements for manpower to keep the machinery running.
 Traditional methods would rely on machinery to constantly run which would require power.
 As a result, it would cause further harmful emissions to be emitted as a result.
 Effectively, green energy is far greener from the source right through the entire process to the generation of energy.

 Any energy company that offers green energy will benefit from reduced maintenance requirements.
 For the environment, this means that facilities are more than likely to run with less equipment.
 Technological advancements have lead to improvements in renewable energy systems.
 Therefore, the systems are far less likely to face the same problems as traditional equipment.
 While the energy is cleaner, there is a reduction in maintenance, which means that there is a reduction in harmful by-products.

 Traditional energy sources and the systems used to generate the energy would often require new parts.
 Therefore, manufacturing, delivery, and installation would all contribute to the environmental cost of generating traditional energy.
 One small exception to this could be off-shore wind farms due to the location, although there is a belief that in the long run they will become cost-efficient from a maintenance perspective.